 German, Scandinavian, and Dutch House

-Freshmen have the opportunity to live in the German, Scandinavian, Dutch Living and Learning Community in Sanford Hall.
+Freshmen have the opportunity to live in the German, Scandinavian, Dutch Living and Learning Community in Middlebrook Hall.